-Portions of the System consist of facilities developed and used jointly with the Federal Central Valley Water Project (FCVP) operated by the U.S. Bureau of Reclamation (USBR).
-In addition, both projects have primary sources of water north of the Sacramento-San Joaquin Delta (Delta), transport water across the Delta and draw water from the southern edge of the Delta.
+2 See the accompanying MD&A for more on the System's Segments the Sacramento-San Joaquin Delta (Delta), transport water across the Delta and draw water from the southern edge of the Delta.
 The FCVP, like the System, provides water for irrigation in the Central Valley, urban water supply, water quality, flood control, power, recreation, and fish and wildlife enhancement.
 Capital costs, for the jointly developed facilities, are shared approximately 55 percent State and 45 percent Federal.

-- 1 See the accompanying MD&A for more on Enterprise Funds - 2 See the accompanying MD&A for more on the System's Segments - 3 Certain assets are owned jointly by the State and the United States Bureau of Reclamation.
+3 Certain assets are owned jointly by the State and the United States Bureau of Reclamation.
 See Joint-Use Facilities